How Measuring Purchasing Performance Can Help Optimize Supply Chains

-Measuring purchasing performance is important, as the purchasing department plays an ever increasingly important role in the supply chain in an economic downturn.
+Measuring purchasing performance is important, as the purchasing department plays an increasingly important role in the supply chain during an economic downturn.

 A reduction in the cost of raw material and services can allow companies to competitively market the price of their finished goods in order to win business.
 An obvious performance measure of the success of any purchasing department is the amount of money saved by the company.
 However, there are a number of performance measurements that businesses can use when they measure purchasing performance.